SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 No, this is specifically a *Developer* Sandbox.
 We are not allowing access to operator functionality such as:

  - User and Team Management
- - Blue/Green Deployments
+ - API v3 Blue/Green Deployments (hopefully in the future!)
  - Any Kubernetes or Helm features in Stratos
- - NFS files systems mounts
+ - NFS Mounts
- -
+ - Container Pushes

 Let us know if you require access to features beyond the baseline set, we're happy to discuss how we can help.